Should I buy Bitcoin?

 Since the Bitcoin network is not controlled by a central entity, transactions on the blockchain cannot be stopped or rolled back.
 This makes Bitcoin possibly the most uncensorable money and digital currency in the world.

 This is very powerful for a variety of reasons, but most importantly it enables people to protect their wealth from authoritarian regimes and it enables truly open commerce.

 To illustrate this point better, let’s get back to the example of Venezuela.
 At the time of writing, Maduro’s regime prohibits anyone to store meaningful amounts of money in Gold and confiscates it when found.

 Therefore, what some citizens have decided to do is to store their value in Bitcoin.
-They can easily store their Bitcoin on a cryptocurrency hardware wallet, a piece of paper by just writing down the recovery words, or even in their brain by memorizing them!
+They can easily store their Bitcoin on a web wallet, a hardware wallet, a piece of paper by just writing down the recovery words, or even in their brain by memorizing them!

 They can now also easily use that Bitcoin to buy goods and to quickly send it to friends or family abroad if necessary.

 Many supporters believe that Bitcoin will not only become digital Gold, but that it will in fact eventually kill-off and substitute fiat currencies like the US Dollar, to become the world currency.